psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 here $H$ is again the Hamiltonian, and as before is related to the total energy of the system you are studying.
 The fact that this formula looks at least superficially similar to what we had before is sort of encouraging.
+What ends up happening is that functions that are solutions to this equation provide us with the apparently discrete energy levels, or _spectra_ that are required to explain many of the strange ways that atoms behave.
+In particular it can provide you with the model of the atom that you need to explain the spectral lines.

 It _feels_ sort of like this equation describes a wave-like motion just like we might see in classical mechanics.
 But, we must be careful.
 The waves in classical mechanics are an aggregate phenomena created by the motion of lots of things (air molecules, water molecules, etc) at once.
 Even more abstract entities like electromagnetic waves still have a sometimes visible macroscopic manifestation (let there be light!).
 The quantum wave function is nothing like this.
 Those complex numbers that are waving around are, as we said above, just (sort of) probabilities.

 But they don't represent probability directly.
 Instead, to get probabilities you have to compute something called the _norm_ of the wave function, which is a measure of its